 The University is encouraging international students to remain in New Zealand.
 Travelling to return to your home country at this time could potentially risk your health, as well as your studies.
 It may also be difficult for you to return to New Zealand at a later date.
 The Government’s advice to stay safe is to remain in your residence or student accommodation.

 However, if you wish to explore your options for travelling to your home country, please contact your embassy to seek urgent assistance, including advice regarding flights to your home country during this period.
 We understand that only limited international flights continue to operate and there are considerable health risks if you travel internationally.
 Your embassy will be able to provide you with the correct advice for your situation.

 A post-study work visa may be available if you have completed the minimum duration of study in New Zealand, provided you also meet the health, character and funds requirements.

 As many standard English-language testing sites are currently closed, Massey has identified alternative English-language tests to allow applicants to proceed with their enrolment applications.

-For Semester 2, 2020 the University will accept these online testing sites as alternative methods for students to obtain the necessary English requirements:
+Massey University will accept these online testing sites as alternative methods for students to obtain the necessary English requirements:

 The Chinese education authorities have expressed their “understanding and support” for universities that have moved their courses online as a result of disruption to study due to the COVID-19 pandemic.
 They have confirmed your online learning during this period of COVID-19 disruption, whether you are currently in New Zealand or China, will not impact the recognition of your qualification.

-Massey University are here to answer any questions you have about your study.
+Our staff are here to answer any questions you have about your study.
 We also have health and wellbeing support and can offer counselling over Zoom, Skype or WeChat.

 You can also register with NauMai NZ, which is especially for international students, for regular updates, information and support, including advice on looking after yourself and staying healthy and well.